HeshamMoneer/Phosphenes-Simulation/readme.md

 To optimize circles drawing, draw each modulated circle first, then copy them instead of drawing a new one every time

+## Additional notes
+Contrast brightness should come before modulation contrast brightness has a problem that needs fixing